Surf Fishing Gear and Tackle

 I use Power Pro (50-pound-test) braided fishing line for shark fishing in the surf.
 Spider Wire and a couple of other brands are solid too, and in all honestly, I’ve never had a bad experience with any braid, but Power Pro feels the best and seems to hold up the best for me.

-After the braided line, you’ll want to put on a “top-shot” of 50-pound monofilament line.
+After the braided line, you’ll want to put on a “top-shot” of 100-pound monofilament line.
 This just means that you’ll tie a line-to-line knot between your braid and mono.
-You should add about 40 to 50 yards of 50-pound mono (or fill until reel capacity is full).
+You should add about 20-30 yards of 100-pound mono (or fill until reel capacity is full).
 Don’t get intimidated by the line-to-line!
 It’s not difficult.
-If you’re too scared of tying a line-to-line knot, straight braid to your leader is okay too, just make sure you tie your knot (mainline-to- leader) with twice the number of twists or loops as you would with mono.
-The line-to-line knot that I like to tie is called an FG knot (video) and it will provide a nice thin profile that can handle going through your eyelets with ease and no snags.
+If you’re too scared of tying a line-to-line knot, straight braid to your leader is okay (but not ideal) too, just make sure you tie your knot with a Palomar knot if you’re going from braid to leader.
+The line-to-line knot that I like to tie is called an FG knot (video) and it will provide a nice thin profile that can handle going through your rod guides with ease and no snags.

 Top Shot